Princeton Pono Pathways Logo

 Volunteer Work

 Students participate in hands-on volunteer projects that support community-led initiatives.
 Activities include loʻi kalo (taro farming), marine restoration, watershed conservation, and environmental stewardship projects.
-These experiences provide students with direct engagement in Native Hawaiian land-based practices and community service, fostering a deeper understanding of Indigenous approaches to environmental care and sustainability.
+These experiences provide students with direct engagement in local land-based practices and community service, fostering a deeper understanding of Indigenous approaches to environmental care and sustainability.

 Serve with care, respect, and humility.